Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 2. **Attribute-based indexing**: Use `[Indexed]` attributes for simplicity, or create indexes manually via code.
 3. **Hash based file lookup**: All files are SHA-1 content-hashed.
 4. **Auto optimization**: On startup, SoloDB runs ```PRAGMA optimize;``` enabling SQLite to gather fresh statistics and optimize future queries.
 5. **Object inheritance support**: Collections support base and derived types.
                                    An `Animal` collection can store a `Cat`, and type checks like ```animal.GetType() == typeof(Cat)``` are fully supported in queries.
 6. **[Dapper](https://github.com/DapperLib/Dapper)-like interoperability methods**: Execute, Query\<T\>, QueryFirst\<T\>, ...

 ## The Verdict

-After weighing the benchmarks, architecture, and day-to-day coding experience, one thing is clear: SoloDB is better.
+After weighing the benchmarks, architecture, and day-to-day coding experience, one thing is clear: **SoloDB is better**.

-Faster common operations, 90–99% lower memory usage overall, and seamless LINQ support that just feels right.
+1. Faster common operations,
+2. 90–99% lower memory usage overall,
+3. and seamless LINQ support that just feels right.
-No fragile strings.
-No surprises during refactors.
-Just clean, expressive queries backed by the full power of SQLite.
+4. No fragile strings.
+5. No surprises during refactors.
+6. Just clean, expressive queries backed by the full power of SQLite.

 That alone would be a strong case.
 But SoloDB also brings peace of mind: ACID transactions you can trust, a mature storage engine proven in thousands of applications, and first-class compatibility with the entire SQLite ecosystem.

-Try it!
-Download the [SoloDB Nuget package](https://www.nuget.org/packages/SoloDB) and start building with it.
+**Try it!** Download the [SoloDB Nuget package](https://www.nuget.org/packages/SoloDB#readme-body-tab) and start building with it.

 And if you don't like it?
-Just delete it — and keep using your data directly with SQL.
+Just *delete it* — and keep using your data directly with SQL.
 After all, all the way down, it's just plain old SQLite.

 ## Data